 There was a time when speed was once a big factor in choosing a search engine.
 How long it took from the time you hit “enter” to when search results actually showed up.
 Those days appear to be behind us, as the difference is now calculated in microseconds, and the average Internet user cannot tell the difference.

 On the other hand, Google search and the way it ties into the rest of its plethora of Google apps and services are worth considering.
 Searching for a restaurant in the search engine will also let you send the address right to your mobile device and Google Maps.
 Bing does something similar with its own map services, but it rarely functions as seamless.
+However, there are a few things that Bing does better than Google.
 DuckDuckGo is entirely reliant on third parties.

 In this three-way battle between Google, Bing and DuckDuckGo, here are the results:

 - If you are concerned about privacy, use DuckDuckGo.
-(Check out more choices here.)
+(Check out a few more privacy-centric search engines.)

 - If you are looking for the best results and the convenience of useful features, use Google.